Khoresh Beh – Beef and yellow split pea stew with quince

 Adas Polo – Turmeric rice with lentils

-So much of this dish is familiar and comforting, not just to Iranians but also in many cultures around the world.
-This definitely makes it to most Persians’ top 10 list of favorite rice dishes, albeit under different regional names and slightly different cooking methods.
+So much of Adas Polo, turmeric rice with lentils feels familiar and comforting—not only to Iranians but to people in many cultures around the world.
+Adas Polo definitely makes it onto most Persians’ top 10 list of favorite rice dishes, albeit under different regional names and slightly varied cooking methods.
+I love Adas Polo not…

 Makaroni – Pasta with tomato and meat sauce

 What does a pasta dish look like after a Persian makeover?
 How do you turn a classic Italian ingredient into Persian comfort food?
-Well, first you boil pasta until it’s al dente, and then you layer it in a pot with a tomato meat sauce and Persian spices such as turmeric, cumin, coriander, cinnamon, cardamom,…
+This is Makaroni, the Persian pasta!
+First, you boil the pasta until it’s al dente, then layer it in a pot with a tomato-meat sauce infused with Persian spices.
+Before cooking, the…